 The documents below provide general guidance to help you comply with the AEZ requirements of the WPS for agricultural pesticides, 40 CFR part 170, as amended in 2015..

-For questions about how to comply with the WPS rule requirements, contact Richard Pont at firstname.lastname@example.org.You may need a PDF reader to view files on this page.
+For questions about how to comply with the WPS rule requirements, contact Richard Pont at firstname.lastname@example.org.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 - Worker Protection Standard Frequently Asked Questions (PDF)(37 pp, 320 K, April 2016)